y-scope/log-surgeon/docs/schema.md

 * [Variables](#variables): Defines patterns for capturing specific pieces of the log.
 * [Delimiters](#delimiters): Specifies the characters that separate tokens in the log.
-* [Timestamps](#timestamps): Identifies the boundary between log events.
-Timestamps are also treated as variables.
+* [Headers](#headers): Identifies the boundary between log events.
+Headers are also treated as variables.
+  * The first capture named `timestamp` matched within a header pattern is considered the log event's timestamp.

 For documentation, the schema allows for user comments by ignoring any text preceded by `//`.